 Resilience Theory Characteristics

-In fact, there have been four waves of resilience research that have continuously refined and redefined resilience theory7.
+There have been four waves of resilience research that have continuously refined and redefined resilience theory7.

 Among the many different models of resilience theory, several common characteristics have emerged and are agreed upon by most resilience theorists.

-1. Static Traits vs Dynamic Process
+1. Static Traits vs. Dynamic Process

 In the early days of resilience research, psychologists focused on identifying the personality traits responsible for the positive outcomes in that subset of children.